ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

    are the iterative solvers that solve the matrix on different levels of mesh density (starting from the most coarse mesh and building up to reach the finest one).
-An example of such solvers is **GAMG** (Geometric-Algebraic Multi-Grid) which can apply the agglomeration on mesh cells directly (the Geometric approach) or on matrix cofficients only (the Algebraic approach).
+An example of such solvers is **GAMG** (Geometric-Algebraic Multi-Grid) which can apply the agglomeration on mesh cells directly (the Geometric approach) or on matrix coefficients only (the Algebraic approach).
    Set `fvSolution.solvers.T.solver` to `GAMG` and `scalarTransportFoam`.
 You know the drill.
-   Just any keywords that the solver says are missing, with a dummy value ("something" for example) to get a list of available options each time.
+   Just add any keywords that the solver says are missing, with a dummy value ("something" for example) to get a list of available options each time.
 It's recommended to pick the following configuration though:
    - Agglomeration type: `algebraicPair`
    - Number of cells in coarsest mesh level: sqrt(nCells) is usually good.
 In this case, sqrt(9) = 3.
      But do try 4 and 2 afterwards.
    - Merge agglomeration Levels should be set to 1 (enabled).
-   - Keep the smoother to GaussSeidel.
+   - Keep `GaussSeidel` as the smoother.

 > Note that we tried a whole bunch of iterative solvers without touching the smoother keyword.
 > Some of these methods indeed required the presence of this keyword, and some of them didn't use it at all.
 > But OpenFOAM didn't complain about it.

 7. One last thing to do is to try out different preconditioners for this matrix.
 Set `fvSolution.solvers.T.solver` to **PBiCG** and change the preconditioner each time: